by Drake Vato

-“Yeah, though you won’t like it,” Mia said with a slight apprehension.
+“Yeah, though you won’t like it,” Mia said with apprehension.

 Koort was silent for a moment, then he asked, “Is it in the Inner City?”
 Mia nodded.
 Koort sighed.
 “It will be a long night.”

 “Shouldn’t we call for back-up?
-I mean, we’ve entered alone around thirty times in the Inner City and rarely things have ended good.”
+I mean, we’ve entered alone several times in the Inner City, and rarely things have ended well.”